datahub-project/datahub/docs/managed-datahub/welcome-acryl.md

 Before you go further, you'll need to have a DataHub instance provisioned.
 The Acryl integrations team will provide you the following once it has been deployed:

-1. The URL for your Acryl instance (https://your-domain-name.acryl.io)
+1. The URL for your DataHub Cloud instance (https://your-domain-name.acryl.io)
 2. Admin account credentials for logging into the DataHub UI

 Once you have these, you're ready to go.